dat-ecosystem-archive/datBase/README.md

 ##### ```PUT /api/v1/users```

 Update a user.
+Returns the user that was updated.

 ##### ```POST /api/v1/users```

 Create a user.
+Returns the new user info.

 ##### ```DELETE /api/v1/users```